 Pro-code developers have always been comfortable using the command line interface (CLI), as well as writing scripts to commit changes to a source control system like GitHub.

-DevOps Center will provide the same power to admins, with the complexity of GitHub hidden behind an easily understood declarative UI.
+DevOps Center provides the same power to admins, with the complexity of GitHub hidden behind an easily understood declarative UI.

 There will be a change to how you work if you are either developing straight into production, or using change sets to move metadata changes between sandboxes and production.
-But the benefits of adopting DevOps Center are overwhelming according to the closed beta customers.
+But the benefits of adopting DevOps Center are overwhelming!

 Wave Goodbye to Change Sets

-The DevOps Center will replace Salesforce change sets.
+The DevOps Center replaces Salesforce change sets.
 Almost all development teams share the same sentiment about change sets – they are painful, frustrating, and time-consuming.

 The alternatives currently available have been writing your own scripts, purchasing a third-party DevOps application, or developing straight into Production (eek!).